Air-sea rescue: Britain

 A Vickers Warwick bomber carrying the Uffa Fox-designed airborne lifeboat underneath.

 Prior to the Second World War, there was still no fully functional coordinated British air-sea rescue organisation for rescuing aircrew from the sea.
 The aircrew relied on the High Speed Launches (HSL) established at flying boat bases.
-On 14 January 1941, the first air-sea rescue was set up (the Directorate of Air Sea Rescue Services).
+On 14 January 1941, the first air-sea rescue was set up, the Directorate of Air Sea Rescue Services.
 The service the aircraft used were diverse.
 Westland Lysanders were used to scouting the coastlines, while the Supermarine Walrus was planned to be used for long-term use.

-By June 1941 rescue from the seas had increased to 35 percent.
+By June 1941, rescue from the seas had increased to 35 percent.
 The Air Ministry decided the service could do better.
 It was merged with another Directorate, Aircraft Safety.
 On 23 September 1941 Air Marshal John Salmond took over the organisation.

-In October 1941 No. 275 Squadron RAF and No. 278 Squadron RAF were given to ASR work.
+In October 1941 No. 275 Squadron RAF and No. 278 Squadron RAF were assigned to ASR work.
 This was supported by two squadrons from Coastal Command equipped with Hudsons.
 No. 16 Group was authorised to create No. 279 Squadron RAF on 24 October to act as a specialised ASR squadron.
 No. 280 Squadron RAF was created on 28 November 1941 and was given Anson aircraft in place of Hudsons, as they were desperately needed for A/S operations.